JoseRoca/AfxNova/docs/String Management /String Procedures.md

 ---

-### <a name="wtrrsetabs"></a>DWStrRSetAbs
+### <a name="dwtrrsetabs"></a>DWStrRSetAbs

 Right-aligns a string within the space of another string.
 If *wszStr* is empty, the function leaves the padding positions unchanged from their original content, rather than replacing them with spaces as `RSET` does.
-If *wszStr* is longer than *wszSourceString*, **wstRSet** truncates it from the right until it fits in the result string.
+If *wszStr* is longer than *wszSourceString*, **DWStrRSetAbs** truncates it from the right until it fits in the result string.

 ```
 FUNCTION DWStrRSetAbs (BYREF wszSourceString AS CONST WSTRING, BYREF wszStr AS CONST WSTRING) AS DWSTRING